deruncie/BIT150_website/project-1.md

 You're goal in **Projects 1 and 2** is to build a model for why mutations in this gene are associated with your trait.

 For **Project 1**, as a class I want you to explore as many different databases as possible to build a catalog of types of bioinformatics information available for different classes of genes.
-I want each of you to choose one databases and prepare a Wiki page documenting the database.
+I want each of you to choose one database and prepare a Wiki page documenting the database.
 Use Markdown to compose your page.
 You can use the [HackMD](https://hackmd.io/) tool.
 Provide answers and links or images to address as many of the following questions as possible.
 We will collect these into a class Wiki site at the end.

-Here are some rules:

-- Every student must choose a different database.
-There are 1000s of databases available.
-Usefull lists can be found [here](https://academic.oup.com/nar/article/45/D1/D1/2770636/The-24th-annual-Nucleic-Acids-Research-database) and [here](https://en.wikipedia.org/wiki/List_of_biological_databases#DNA_Databases).
-When you choose a database, enter it in the google doc [here](https://docs.google.com/spreadsheets/d/1gpUUcnm7zhglA4vG8o2KivsalVzhVJmwRXBPyTFdBoE/edit?usp=sharing).
-Before you choose your database, ensure that someone else hasn't chosen that one first!
-- The only limitation on the database is that it contains information on your groups gene or disease.
-Find a database that looks interesting!

-In your Wiki, answer as many of the following questions as you can.

 - What type of data does the database hold?
 What types of biological questions could use this database to address?
 - Where does the data come from?
 Who collects it, currates it, and publishes it?